 She knows, and she can feel her ears burn.

 "Okay," she whispers, muffled by the shoulder, but she thinks Fate hears it anyway, because the blonde tightens her hold a little.

-There was a time, once upon a time, when she had been terribly cruel.
+There was a time when she had been terribly cruel.

 So much so that she never knew she had it in herself to do such things, and it was enough to make her hate herself.

 "Leave," she said, fingers curling around the glass in her hands tightly.
 "Leave me alone."

 Her legs felt terribly numb, no matter how she tried to will them to move.
 They just won't move.

 And she no longer knew if she wanted to try anymore.
 It was hopeless.
 It was just so hopeless.